prasannavl/LiquidState/README.md

     machine.Fire(connectTriggerWithParameter, "John Doe");
 ```

-Now, let's take the same terrible example, but now do it **asynchronously**!
+Now, let's take the same dumb, and terrible example, but now do it **asynchronously**!
 (Mix and match synchronous code when you don't need asynchrony to avoid the costs.)

 ```c#